Pant/nextcloudpi/README.md

 # NextCloudPi GSoC Project

 This project aims to extend NextCloudPi with additional features.
-These features will give end users more options as well as it will allow NextCloudPi to enter the professional world.
+These features will not only offer end users more options, but will help NextCloudPi to become more prominent and enter the professional world.

 ## Features